I-Clarisse/I-Clarisse/README.md

 ### Glad to see you here!
 I’m a full-stack developer👩‍💻 & AI enthusiast 😜.
 Being a full-stack developer allows me to create client-facing apps and websites as well as cutting-edge backend support✌️.

-🌴 I DO WHAT I DO BEST!
+🌴 DOIN' WHAT I DO BEST!

 <br/>